zoisite-rb/zoisite-rb/guides/source/testing.md

 ### The Test Environment

-By default, every Rails application has three environments: development, test, and production.
+By default, every Zoisite application has three environments: development, test, and production.

 Each environment's configuration can be modified similarly.
 In this case, we can modify our test environment by changing the options found in `config/environments/test.rb`.

 NOTE: Your tests are run under `RAILS_ENV=test`.
-This is set by Rails automatically.
+This is set by Zoisite automatically.

 ### Writing Your First Test

-We introduced the `bin/rails generate model` command in the [Getting Started with Rails](getting_started.html#creating-a-database-model) guide.
+We introduced the `bin/rails generate model` command in the [Getting Started with Zoisite](getting_started.html#creating-a-database-model) guide.
 Alongside creating a model, this command also creates a test stub in the `test`
 directory: